Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 11. Do you think Porter’s dishonesty is justified in his attempt to help Rana and her sons, or does the crime involved negate the good intention behind the act?
 Is moral relativism symptomatic of war?

 12. Do you believe that Rana and her sons made it to Beirut?
 Why or why not?
-Enhance Your Book Club

 1. War has inspired the lyrics of many poems and songs.
 The author of Youngblood chose to open his novel with verses, and the narrator’s brother quotes a poem by Yeats on the Irish Revolution.
 Find other poems that deal with war and discuss them in the context of their inspiration and the themes of the book.
 Then, try writing your own poem based on your experience reading this novel, either from the perspective of Jack Porter or as a third-party observer.

 3. Author Matt Gallagher’s storytelling style is frequently cinematic.
 How would you adapt this novel into a film?
 How would you represent the letters and official documents that appear throughout the book or invoke events from the past?
 Who would you cast in the main roles and why?